INTRODUCTION

 NUTRITIONAL ALTERNATIVES TO DAIRY

 For those transitioning away from dairy, numerous nutritional alternatives provide essential nutrients without triggering allergy symptoms.
-Plant-based milk such as almond, oat and rice milk offer similar textures and flavours while reducing mucus production.
-Many of these alternatives are fortified with calcium and vitamin D to support bone health.
+Plant-based milk such as almond, oat and rice milk offers similar textures and flavours while reducing mucus production.
+Many of these alternatives are nourished with calcium and vitamin D to support bone health.
 Furthermore, legumes, nuts and leafy greens supply protein and other vital nutrients that ensure a balanced and allergy-friendly diet.

 PRACTICAL TIPS FOR TRANSITIONING